yangyutu/llm_book.github.io/_sources/docs/chapter_LLM_case_study/deepseek_series.md

 (Suffix-Prefix-Middle).
 In the PSM mode, the training corpus is organized in the sequence of prefix, suffix, middle, aligning the text in a way that the middle segment is flanked by the prefix and suffix.
 Conversely, the SPM mode arranges the segments as suffix, prefix, middle, presenting a different structural challenge.

 These modes are instrumental in enhancing the model’s capability to handle various structural arrangements in code, providing a robust training framework for advanced code prediction tasks.

+<｜fim_start｜> 𝑓𝑝𝑟𝑒<｜fim_hole｜> 𝑓𝑠𝑢 𝑓 <｜fim_end｜> 𝑓𝑚𝑖𝑑𝑑𝑙𝑒<|eos_token|>

+Studies shows that while FIM can improve code insertion ability, it will however negative affect code completion abilities.
+The pretraining adopted an FIM rate of 0.5, following the PSM mode.

 ### Long Context Extension